FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/5-Storm Drain.rst

 This lesson explains how to review and interpret inlet and junction shapefile data for storm drain modeling in FLO-2D.
+Inlet and junction nodes contain attributes that define how they interact with the grid and storm drain network.

 **Documentation References**